 Physical Therapy Orthopaedic Residency Program

 The Zablocki VA Medical Center, in affiliation with University of Wisconsin-Milwaukee, offers a 12-month Orthopaedic PT Residency Program featuring individualized mentorship, clinical education, didactic and teaching opportunities.
-This program is an American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE) Developing Program.
-Candidacy status is anticipated by January 2022 and signifies satisfactory progress toward accreditation.
+This program has candidacy status by the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE), which signifies satisfactory progress toward accreditation.
 Residents who successfully complete an accredited program will be eligible to take the Orthopedic Certified Specialist exam through the APTA.

 The Milwaukee VA Medical Center (Zablocki) Orthopaedic Residency Program, in affiliation with University of Wisconsin-Milwaukee (UWM), strives to provide residents with: